ManueGE/AlamofireCoreData/README.md

 }
 ````

-The struct `Many` is intended to be used in the same way you would use an array.
-In any case, you can convert it to an array by calling its propery `array`.
+The struct `Many` is just a wrapper around `Array` and it's intended to be used in the same way you would use an `Array`.
+In any case, you can access to its raw `Array` by calling its propery `array`.

 ## Transforming your JSON

 In some cases, the data we get from the server is not in the right format.
-It could happens that we have for instance a XML where one of its fields is the JSON we have to parse (yes, I've found things like these 😅).
+It could even happens that we have a XML where one of its fields is the JSON we have to parse (yes, I've found things like those 😅).
 In order to solve this issues, `responseInsert` has an additional optional parameter that you can use to transform the response into the JSON you need.
 It is called `jsonSerializer`:

 ````swift
 Alamofire.request(apiURL)